sauravgyawali88/SkyBooker-Project/README.md

 - **Documentation:**
   GitHub served as the central platform to store project history, track progress, and maintain transparency in development.

+  ## 👥 Team Members & Contributions

+- **Saurav Gyawali**
+  - Implemented `TaskCount` property in the Project model
+  - Added `FlightDuration` in the Flight model
+  - Contributed to Git branching, commits, and merging
+  - Worked on the models user, booking, flight

+- **Ujjwal**
+  - Worked on the models airpot and payment.
+  - Assisted with UI design and debugging
+  - Implement Payment Model, ViewModel, and View in MVVM architecture for payment processing.
+  - Contributed to testing and refining feature branches

 # Reflective Analysis
 Usage of Git and GitHub on the SkyBooker project actually assisted me in developing my development planning and management.
 With the help of Git, I was able to get my code changes traceable in detail and managed.
 I utilized different branches for feature development like the TaskCount on the Project model, the ToString() feature on the User model, and the FlightDuration feature on the Flight model.
 With this, I was able to develop each feature without affecting the overall application.